maschinelles-lernen-hu-berlin/maschinelles-lernen-hu-berlin.github.io/content/en/people/people.md

 # Order that this section appears on the page.
 weight: 68

-title: Meet the Team
+title:
 subtitle:

 content:
   # Choose which groups/teams of users to display.
   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups:
   - Principal Investigators
-  - Research Associates
+  - Research Associates and PhD Candidates
   - Student Assistants
-  - Administration
-  - Visitors
-  - Alumni
 design:
   show_interests: false
   show_role: true